-HOPE sent a team of international cholera experts to train Haitian health care professionals to better care for and manage the rapidly growing number of patients suffering from cholera during the initial onset in the Fall of 2010.
-The eight-person team from the International Center for Diarrheal Disease Research in Bangladesh (ICDDR,B) identified the origin of the cholera strain (Nepalese) – as documented in an article published by The New England Journal of Medicine titled, “The Origin of the Haitian Cholera Outbreak Strain.”
+In the fall of 2010, Project HOPE sent a team of international cholera experts to train Haitian health professionals.
+They identified the origin of the cholera strain (Nepalese) – as documented in an article published by The New England Journal of Medicine titled, “The Origin of the Haitian Cholera Outbreak Strain.”